DavidMini/LotSpot/deliverables/iteration-01.md

 Describe meetings (and other events) you are planning to have:
 Two weekly meetings

-	-Monday 1-2pm General discussion - Overhead details - In person BA3200
+- Monday 1-2pm General discussion - Overhead details - In person BA3200
-	-Thursday 1-2pm Tutorial, Discussion and presentation with TA. - In person BA 2185
+- Thursday 1-2pm Tutorial, Discussion and presentation with TA. - In person BA 2185
 - At home programming with some future programming sprint sessions. -Online
 - Online code review - Sunday - Weekly - Online / Cover in meeting on Monday

  * When and where?
 In-person or online?
  * What's the purpose of each meeting?